I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 image: nvcr.io/nvidia/vss-core/vss-agent:${VSS_AGENT_VERSION}

-# Edit the image: line in compose.yml
+# Edit the image: in compose.yml

 sed -i 's|nvcr.io/nvidia/vss-core/vss-agent:.*|my-vss-agent:local|' \